JadeMin/aterbot/README.md

 # Aternos AFKBot ✨
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](/LICENSE)
 ## `01/17/2023`, Now using Repl because Heroku isn't free anymore.
-### This AFK Bot will keep your Aternos server alive 24/7.
+### This AFK bot will keep your Aternos server alive 24/7.
 #### If you having any problems or errors, please let me know by creating an Issue.
 <br/>